 Elders may terminate a member of the Pastorate, upon a determination of the Board of Elders made upon consultation with the remaining members of the Pastorate, that such member of the pastorate has or is acting detrimentally to the welfare of the Church, provided that the Lead Pastor may only be terminated upon a vote of the Congregation at a regular or special congregational meeting.

-Elders may remove and replace a deacon upon a determination that such deacon is not fulfilling his or her responsibilities.
+Elders may remove and replace a deacon or elder upon a determination that such deacon is not fulfilling his or her responsibilities.

 The Lead Pastor is accountable to the Board of Elders (see Rockland Constitution, Article 4).
 The Lead Elder is responsible for conducting a written annual review of the Lead Pastor approved by the Elder Board.